 - Oil for frying

-Mix crab meat, cream cheese, spring onion greens, soy and white pepper powder in another bowl.
+- Mix crab meat, cream cheese, spring onion greens, soy sauce, fish sauce, garlic, white pepper powder, sesame oil, cayenne pepper and salt in another bowl.

-Keep small portion of crab filling in the center and bring the ends together to make a rectangle.
+- Keep small portion of crab filling in the center and bring the ends together to make a triangle.

 - Again apply some flour and water mixture on the closed end and bring the ends together to fold the wonton.

 - Make all the rangoons in the same manner.